- Parks Home

 Ecosystems of the Chesapeake Bay: This full morning program offers students the chance to explore the Brook of Brookside Nature Center: Students will observe physical, biological, and chemical characteristics of the stream and work with a model watershed to better understand how watersheds function.
 A 3 hour program -0fered September-October and May through June.

 Colonial Settlers: In this full morning program; Students will experience the daily life activities of colonial settlers and identify ways in which early settlers adapted to and influenced their local and regional environment.
 A three hour program offered September-October.
-There is a materials fee charge of $2/student.
+There is an additional materials fee charge of $2/student.

 Elements of Culture: Apple Cider Pressing: Join us in this one hour program as we put the squeeze on some apples!
 Learn the history of apples in America.
 Discover the art of cider making and try a taste of this traditional American drink.A one hour program offered October only.
-There is a $1/student material fee for this program
+There is an additional $2/student material fee for this program.

 Sharing Elements of the Past & Colonial Settlers: Maple Sugaring - In this one hour program, students will learn how early settlers learned how to make Maple Syrup from the Native Americans.
 Students will be taken through the sweet process from photosynthesis to tasting real maple syrup.
-There is a $1/student fee for this program.
-A one hour program offered Mid-January - first week of March
+There is an additional $2/student material fee for this program.
+This program is offered from January 19- March 4, 2016